GHGSat/tech-challenge/it/README.md

 Your colleague in IT just deployed a new Instant Messaging server yesterday: RocketChat.
 It is not yet in production, i.e. not accessible by employees.
 Unfortunately, the server rebooted and RocketChat no longer works as expected.
 Your colleague is away for the week, you need to take-over from here.
 The service consists of a RocketChat instance served by Apache and paired with a MongoDB database.

-- credentials: you don't yet have credentials to access this server.
-Please contact sysadmin@ghgsat.com to get some,
-specify this is needed to complete a tech-challenge.
+- credentials: you have not yet the credentials to access this server.
+Please contact sysadmin@ghgsat.com for the proper access needed to complete this tech-challenge.
 - config: there may be multiple problems in its configuration.
 Can you spot and fix them?
 - permanent: how do you ensure the problems are fixed permanently and won't occur tomorrow?
 - backup: the server database needs a proper backup strategy.
 Your colleague left a note to store these backups in